Important Character Traits for Kids and How to Teach Them

 2. Learn From Past Experiences

-Try this character-building activity by sharing some personal stories with your child and help them draw morals and conclusions from those stories.
+Try this character-building activity by sharing some personal stories with your child and helping them draw morals and conclusions from those stories.

 3. Expose Your Child to the Outside World

-Expose your child to other ways of life by taking him to tour libraries and museums to explore cultural materials and expand his horizon.
+Expose your child to other ways of life by taking him to tour libraries and museums to explore cultural materials and expand his horizons.

 4. Words Power